Quick Stats

 Recent Successful Projects Include:

-- Youth development programs (Girls on the Run, Compass for Kids)
+- Youth development programmes (Girls on the Run, Compass for Kids)

 - Veterans support (Central Illinois Veterans Commission)

-- School enrichment programs (Blessed Sacrament School, St. Patrick Catholic School)
+- School enrichment programmes (Blessed Sacrament School, St. Patrick Catholic School)

 - Arts education (Springfield Art Association, Scholastic Art Awards)

-- Health and disability services (Special Olympics, Sparc, SIU School of Medicine Alzheimer's programs)
+- Health and disability services (Special Olympics, Sparc, SIU School of Medicine Alzheimer's programmes)

 - Cultural initiatives (Illinois State Museum, Springfield Area Arts Council)